 Why is my Google Drive not syncing to my desktop?

-There can be multiple reasons why Google Drive is not syncing on your Windows PC.
-But above all, the main reason can be lack of storage.
-If you have already exceeded the storage limit, Google Drive will fail to sync data further.
-Along with this, misconfigured proxy settings, restricted bandwidth, and corrupted cache files anything can be responsible for the mentioned issue.
+There can be multiple reasons Google Drive isn’t syncing on your Windows PC.
+But above all, the main reason can be a lack of storage.
+If you have already exceeded the storage limit, Google Drive will stop syncing data.
+Along with this, misconfigured proxy settings, restricted bandwidth, and corrupted cache files can all be responsible for the mentioned issue.

 Google Drive for Desktop automatically syncs all your files available on the cloud and makes them accessible from your PC.
 You just have to sync your Google account with the Google Drive for Desktop application.
 After that, you will be able to view and access all the files stored on the cloud from your computer.